 Brescia University partners with MBS Direct to provide textbooks and course materials online at http://bookstore.mbsdirect.net/brescia.htm.
 Textbooks should be purchased before the first scheduled class session.
 Students whose financial aid packaging is complete and sufficient to cover all charges may be eligible for a Student Book Voucher.
 Notification of vouchers will be sent to students' Brescia email addresses.
-(Book Vouchers may also be used for apparel/supplies at the Brescia Campus Store located at 9th and Allen Streets.)
+(Book Vouchers may also be used for apparel/supplies at the Brescia Spirit Shop located in the Moore Center.)
 MSW students should contact the Director of the MSW program about textbooks.